 There are many other important skills when it comes to time management.
 We have put together a more comprehensive list of time management skills, so you can make a self-assessment of which skills you need to still develop to become really good at time management.

 Asking for help – Sometimes when you get stuck, overwhelmed or there’s no way to outsource, your only option might be to ask for help.
 Some people find asking for help humiliating,and see it as a sign of not being good enough.
 But there’s nothing really wrong with asking for help.
 Actually, it’s more of a sign of strength than weakness.

 Automating tasks – Wit hall the technology, there are many options for task automation, especially when it comes to email and social media management.
 Explore services like IFTTT and Zapier for more information on how to automate tasks.

 Batching – There are many things you can batch together to become more productive.
-Types of tasks,meeting locations, telephone calls etc. Batching can be a good antidote to multitasking and a great way to improve your productivity.
+Types of tasks,meeting locations, telephone calls (you may use call handling services) etc. Batching can be a good antidote to multitasking and a great way to improve your productivity.

 Clarity – Being confused or lost is a big enemy of progress and using your time productively.
 It means you are stuck and not moving forward.
 Having a very clear perspective of what you want and how you will get there is the core enabler of good time management.

 Completion – Many people have difficulties actually completing a task.
 They complete a task to 90 % or even more, and then they have an emotional block preventing them from crossing the finish line.
 You definitely need to know how to get past such a burden.